ryandeussing/jimhopper/_child-abuse/sorting-it-out.md

 How people define their own experiences, and the labels they give to them (or don’t), are very important.

-I'm not interested in imposing any labels on anyone, or even providing a definition of "sexual abuse" or anything else.
+I'm not interested in imposing any labels on anyone, or even providing a definition of 'sexual abuse' or anything else.
 For my purposes here, that’s not necessary or helpful.

 > I’m not interested in labeling you.